edkreuk/FMD_FRAMEWORK/FMD_DATA_PIPELINES.md

 Coordinates the execution of the Landingzone, Bronze, and Silver pipelines.
 Use this pipeline to initiate a complete data load across all layers.

+Parameters:
+key_vault_name: No Function yet, for later purposes
+Lakehouse_schema_enabled: If Deployed with Lakehouse_schema_enabled = True, then leave it like this other wise change to False

 ![PL_FMD_LOAD_ALL](/Images/PL_FMD_LOAD_ALL.png)

 ### PL_FMD_LOAD_LANDINGZONE